-DRBC Regulations.
+- 56. On April 15, 2011, New York Attorney General Eric T. Schneiderman filed comments with the DRBC requesting that it comply with NEPA by preparing a draft EIS for the DRBC Regulations.
 The comments requested that the EIS consider as an alternative to the DRBC Regulations a prohibition of natural gas development within the New York City Watershed in the Basin.
-The comments also discussed the risk of environmental harm posed by natural gas development in the Basin, including the potential for water and air pollution.
+The comments also discussed the risk of environmental harm posed by natural gas development in the Basin, including the potential for water and air pollution. - 57.
+On April 18, 2011, Attorney General Schneiderman wrote to General DeLuca of the ACE, with copies to the Federal Member Defendants and the DRBC, to request that the federal agencies agree within 30 days to comply with NEPA and prepare a draft EIS.
+In the letter, the Attorney General stated that, in the absence of such agreement, his office intended to file suit to compel preparation of that study.
+A copy of the Attorney General's letter is attached to this Complaint as Exhibit A. - 58.
+The next day, on April 19, 2011, Chesapeake Energy Corporation, a national leader in natural gas development, experienced a failure at a natural gas well in Bradford County, Pennsylvania, located outside of the Basin, during the hydraulic fracturing process.
+As a result of the failure, thousands of gallons of water containing fracking chemicals were discharged into a nearby creek, and seven families were evacuated from the area. - 59.
+On May 24, 2011, General DeLuca responded to Attorney General

-- 53. On April 18, 2011, Attorney General Schneiderman wrote to General DeLuca of the ACE, with copies to other Defendant Federal Agencies and the DRBC, to request that the federal agencies agree within 30 days to comply with NEPA and prepare a draft EIS.
-In the letter, the Attorney General stated that, in the absence of such agreement, his office intended to sue the appropriate federal agencies to compel preparation of that study.
-A copy of the Attorney General's letter is attached to this Complaint as Exhibit A. - 54.
-The next day, on April 19, 2011, Chesapeake Energy Corporation, a national leader in natural gas development, experienced a blowout of a natural gas well in Bradford County, Pennsylvania, located outside of the Basin, during the hydraulic fracturing process.
-As a result of the blowout, thousands of gallons of water containing fracking chemicals were discharged into a nearby creek, and seven families were evacuated from the area. - 55.
-On May 24, 2011, General DeLuca responded to Attorney General Schneiderman's letter, stating that involved federal agencies would not undertake environmental review of the proposed the DRBC Regulations under NEPA because "the DRBC itself is not a federal agency subject to NEPA, and the mere participation of a federal officer in the DRBC regulatory process does not constitute a federal action."
+Schneiderman's letter, stating that involved federal agencies would not undertake environmental review of the proposed the DRBC Regulations under NEPA because "the DRBC itself is not a federal agency subject to NEPA, and the mere participation of a federal officer in the DRBC regulatory process does not constitute a federal action."
 A copy of General DeLuca's letter is attached to this Complaint as Exhibit B.